josevnz/tutorials/docs/MonitoringWithInfluxDB/README.md

 ## What you will require for this tutorial

-* A Docker or [Podman](https://podman.io/) installation, so you can run the Influxdb; you can also do a bare metal installation, but I won't cover that here and instead will use Podman.
+* A Docker or [Podman](https://podman.io/) installation, so you can run and instance of Influxdb; you can also do a bare metal installation, but I won't cover that here and instead will use a container.
-* Influxdb 2.4.0 or better.
+* Influxdb 2.7.4 or better.
 * A linux distribution.
 I used Fedora Linux.
 * Python3 and [some experience writing scripts](https://www.redhat.com/sysadmin/python-scripting-intro).